Effexor XR; Venlafaxine XR

 - This drug is not approved for use in children.
 Talk with the doctor.

 - It is used to treat low mood (depression).

 - It is used to treat anxiety.

 - It is used to treat panic attacks.

-- If you are taking a weight loss drug.
+- If your child is taking a weight loss drug.

 - This drug may raise the chance of bleeding.
 Sometimes, bleeding can be life-threatening.
 Talk with the doctor.

 - Some people may have a higher chance of eye problems with this drug.
 The doctor may want your child to have an eye exam to see if your child has a higher chance of these eye problems.
 Call the doctor right away if your child has eye pain, change in eyesight, or swelling or redness in or around the eye.

 - Low blood sodium levels may happen with this drug.
 In very bad cases, this can be deadly.
 Talk with the doctor.

 - This drug may affect certain lab tests.
 Tell all of your child’s health care providers and lab workers that your child takes this drug.